No pricing info available

 Very friendly hospital.

-Centro de Neuropsiquiatria, located in R Para, Sao Paulo, Brazil offers patients Craniotomy procedures among its total of 20 available procedures, across 2 different specialties.
-Currently, there's no pricing information for Craniotomy procedures at Centro de Neuropsiquiatria, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Hospital, and they are not accredited by any recognized accreditations institutes
+Centro de Neuropsiquiatria, can be found in R Para, Sao Paulo, Brazil and offers its patients Craniotomy procedures as well as 20 other procedures, across 2 different procedure categories.
+At present, there is no pricing information for Craniotomy procedures at Centro de Neuropsiquiatria.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Hospital, and Centro de Neuropsiquiatria is not accredited by any recognised accreditations institutions.

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?